FIWARE/tutorials.Entity-Relationships/README.md

 Both containers are residing on the same network - the Orion Context Broker is listening on Port `1026` and MongoDB is listening on the default port `27071`.
 Both containers are also exposing the same ports externally - this is purely for the tutorial access - so that cUrl or Postman can access them without being part of the same network.
-The command line initialization should be self explanatory.
+The command-line initialization should be self explanatory.

 # Prerequisites